monopole/mdrip/README.md

 > mdrip print .
 > ```

-Pipe that into `/bin/bash -e` to have the effect of a test, or better yet try the `test` command:
+Pipe that into `/bin/bash -e` to have the effect of a test, or for cleaner output try the `test` command:

 > ```
 > mdrip test .